-There are many different forms of financial assistance available to qualified students who attend St. Bernard’s in Rochester and Syracuse.
+There are many different forms of financial assistance available to qualified students who attend St. Bernard’s.
 To be considered for these opportunities St. Bernard’s students must be taking graduate courses for credit in one of St. Bernard’s graduate or graduate certificate degree programs.
 Preference for financial assistance goes to students who are matriculated within the graduate school.
 However, all students taking credit courses may apply for St. Bernard’s financial assistance.

 The following are financial assistance opportunities for students pursuing graduate education: